B.3. Configuration Files

 A partially matched name will be printed as “subnet-name.remaining-address”.
 For example, “192.168.0.1” under the subnet above would be printed as “ws_test_network.1”; if the mask length above had been 16 rather than 24, the printed address would be “ws_test_network.0.1”.

-The settings from these files are read in at program start and never written by Wireshark.
+The settings from this file are read in at program start, and reloaded when opening a new capture file or changing the configuration profile, and never written by Wireshark.

 The subnets file also changes the behavior of the Endpoints and Conversations Statistics dialogs for the IPv4 protocol when the IPv4 user preference Aggregate subnets in Statistics Dialogs is enabled.
 In this case, when an IPv4 address matches a subnet, the statistics dialog will show this subnet instead of the IPv4 address.